xdsswar/MDMPatcher-Enhanced-win/README.md

 ---

 ### Problem: App Instantly Crashes on Launch
-If the MDMPatcher Universal app crashes immediately upon opening, this is likely due to macOS's System Integrity Protection (SIP) blocking the app.
+If the MDMPatcher Enhanced app crashes immediately upon opening, this is likely due to macOS's System Integrity Protection (SIP) blocking the app.

 **Solution:**
 1. Boot your Mac into Recovery Mode.